 - Click the user’s name to open their account page.
 If you can't find the user in the list, see Find a user account.

-- Next to the role name you created, click Turn on .
+- Next to the role name that includes the Admin quality dashboard access privilege, click Turn on .

 - Click Save.